A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Using the model for tracking motion capture data

 The data term \(E_{\text{data}}\) measures the distances between the vertex locations and their corresponding \ac{ema} coil positions.
 The bias term \(E_{\text{bias}}\) penalizes deviations from the mean weights of the model.
 We added this term to the energy to provide the approach with information about the average tongue shape in order to cope with the sparsity of the data.
-Finally, the smoothness term \(E_{\text{smooth}}\) favors a temporal coherence between consecutive frames.
+Finally, the consistency term \(E_{\text{coherence}}\) favors a temporal coherence between consecutive frames.

 For all experiments, we used \(\alpha = 1\) and \(\beta = \gamma = 5\) to provide a good compromise between these model ideas.
-Furthermore, we set the scale factor \(h\) to \(5\) to give the approach a lot of freedom during the optimization.
+Furthermore, we set the scale factor \(h\) to \(5\) to give the approach sufficient freedom during the optimization.

 In the first experiment, we optimized for \(\vec{s}\) and \(\vec{p}\).
 However, we know that the anatomy of the speaker should remain constant during the recordings.
 As it is unknown, we used a common approach to estimate the corresponding weights: we averaged the obtained anatomy weights of the first experiment.
 For the second experiment, we only optimized for \(\vec{p}\) and fixed \(\vec{s}\) to the estimated anatomy weights.

 For all \ac{ema} frames of the results, we computed the distribution of the weights and also the cumulative error.
 The error in each frame was calculated by measuring the average Euclidean distance between vertex location and corresponding coil position.
-The error is shown in \autoref{fig:tracking-errors} and the weight distributions can be inspected in \autoref{fig:tracking-weights}.
-Additionally, we created for each experiment a video for the ``The Northwind and the Sun'' passage.
-Such a video shows the (anonymized) speaker during recording, an animation of the fitted tongue model together with the actual \ac{ema} coil positions, and information about the current weights.
-Both videos can be found in the supplementary material: the video file corresponding to the first experiment is named ``VP05\_full.mp4'', the other one is named ``VP05\_fixed\_anatomy.mp4''.
-Note that we show normalized versions of the model weights, \ie, they are shifted and scaled such that \(x\) represents the value \(m_i + x\ \sigma_i\) where \(m_i\) and \(\sigma_i\) have the same roles as in \autoref{eq:value-limitation}.
+The error is shown in \autoref{fig:tracking-errors} and the weight distributions can be inspected in \autoref{fig:tracking-weights} and \autoref{tab:tracking-weights}.
+Additionally, we created for each experiment a video for the ``Northwind and the Sun'' passage.
+These videos show the (anonymized) speaker during recording, an animation of the fitted tongue model together with the actual \ac{ema} coil positions, and information about the current weights.
+Both videos can be found in the supplementary material: the video file corresponding to the first experiment is named ``VP05\_full.mp4'', the second, ``VP05\_fixed\_anatomy.mp4''.
+Note that we show normalized versions of the model weights, \ie, they are shifted and scaled such that \(x\) represents the value \(m_i + x\ \sigma_i\) where \(m_i\) and \(\sigma_i\) have the same roles as in \eqref{eq:value-limitation}.